 - about what further action you can take.

-We are a member of the Financial Ombudsman Service (FOS).
-FOS provides an external and impartial procedure for resolving disputes between credit unions and their members.
-FOS is free of charge to members.
+We are a member of the Australian Financial Complaints Authority (AFCA).
+AFCA provides an external and impartial procedure for resolving disputes between credit unions and their members.
+AFCA is free of charge to members.

-If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with FOS.
-With your written consent, we will then refer the matter, and copies of all documents and correspondence concerning the complaint to FOS.
-If we fail to do this, or if we fail to resolve your complaint within 45 days, you may refer the matter to FOS yourself.
+If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with AFCA.
+With your written consent, we will then refer the matter, and copies of all documents and correspondence concerning the complaint to AFCA.
+If we fail to do this, or if we fail to resolve your complaint within 45 days, you may refer the matter to AFCA yourself.

-Cost of a local rate from landline phones anywhere in Australia Mobile phones incur standard mobile call rates
+Free call anywhere in Australia Mobile phones incur standard mobile rates.

 9am - 5pm AEST weekdays